 I enjoy using Trello so much, I wrote a whole book on it!

 Now available in the Kindle Store.
 An abbreviated version of this ebook is below.

-I’ve been using a free web tool called trello to manage my projects for 2 years now.
+I’ve been using a free organization tool called Trello to manage my projects for many years now.
 I think it is an amazing, easy to use tool that every non-profit organization should be using for project management.
 Here is a tutorial and some real examples of others using it.
 Many Lean Startups are probably already using this.
 Are you?